 Compensation for National Socialist injustice

-A project for the digital indexing of compensation files is launching.
-The information will be bundled in a thematic portal and made available online for research, educational, and other purposes.
+A new project for the digital indexing of compensation files bundles the information in a thematic portal and makes it available online for research, educational, and other purposes.

 09.09.2020 · Mathematics, Natural Sciences, Engineering · FIZ Karlsruhe – Leibniz Institute for Information Infrastructure · News · Projects